 It’s changed how I work, what I prioritize, what I’ve planned for just everything.
 So it’s not painful, it doesn’t run, you know, bring up certain negative feelings but it’s still a very big part of my life every day and I think also people, you know my loved ones around me as well.

 Yeah, and that’s because you have some deficits Is that right?

 And then, you know things kind of seize up.
-I often joke to my family about my right hand side, specially My hand is almost like a sea creature likes to just close up when it senses like danger or something that it doesn’t quite like.
+I often joke to my family about my right-hand side, especially because My hand is almost like a sea creature that likes to just close up when it senses danger or something that it doesn’t quite like.
 So that’s the I don’t know, Primal side of evolution maybe.

 So I like what you’re saying there, my left side.
 And again, you wouldn’t see me and people wouldn’t know that I had a stroke unless they knew about my podcast and heard me speak.
 But my deficits are not visible.

-I really don’t like my hand being touched by anybody.
+I don’t like my hand being touched by anybody.
 Especially when they do it gently.